woojoo666/arcana-notes/Readme.md

 In addition, because everything is unordered, everything can execute independently and concurrently.
 This makes Axis perfect for defining web services and applications.
 A lot of the complications attributed to web programming, like routing, HTTP requests, and asynchronous callbacks, completely disappear when using Axis.

-For example, we can host a chat server using the following (syntax will be explained in later sections)
+For example, we can host a chat server using the following (also explained more depth in later sections)

 	messages: collector(file: 'messages.axis')   // all messages, saved to permanent storage
 	activeUsers: collector